-If you have the ExtData/GEOSCHEM\RESTARTS folder in your GEOS-Chem data paths, then a sample restart file will be copied to your run directory when you generate a new GEOS-Chem classic run directory.
+If you have the ExtData/GEOSCHEM_RESTARTS folder in your GEOS-Chem data paths, then a sample restart file will be copied to your run directory when you generate a new GEOS-Chem classic run directory.

-Monthly GEOS-Chem restart files from the GEOS-Chem 13.0.0 10-year benchmark may be found at http://ftp.as. harvard.edu/gcgrid/geos-chem/10yr\benchmarks/13.0.0/GCClassic/restarts.
-We will also add restart files from the 14.0.0 10-year benchmark simulation shortly.
+Monthly GEOS-Chem restart files from the GEOS-Chem 14.0.0 10-year benchmark may be found at http://ftp.as. harvard.edu/gcgrid/geos-chem/10yr_benchmarks/14.0.0/GCClassic/restarts.